Viral Infections in the Mouth (Symptoms with Pictures)

 Viruses

-In this article, we will delve into the different types of viral infections that can occur in your mouth and their symptoms.
+In this article, we’ll take a closer look at the different types of viral infections that can affect your mouth and the symptoms to watch out for.

 1. Herpes virus infection: Cold sores

-Approximately 3.7 billion people under 50 (67% of the world's population) have HSV type 1, the most involved in oral herpes.
+About 3.7 billion people under age 50 (around 67% of the world’s population!) carry herpes simplex virus type 1 (HSV-1), which is the main type involved in oral herpes.

-However, it can occasionally wake up due to triggers such as injury, stress, illness, hormonal changes, or sun exposure, and cause cold sores.
-Cold sores are small, fluid-filled blisters that typically appear on or around the lips.
+However, certain triggers — like an injury, stress, illness, hormonal changes, or sun exposure — can reactivate the virus and cause a herpes outbreak.
+Cold sores appear as small, fluid-filled blisters, usually on or around the lips.

 Recurrent herpes simplex infection: Herpes labialis

-Cold sores are highly contagious and can be transmitted through direct contact with the fluid from the blisters or with the affected area.
+Cold sores are highly contagious and can be transmitted through direct contact with the blisters or with the affected area.

 Recurrent herpes simplex infection: Multiple vesicles on the gums